Why is Socializing Bernedoodle Puppies Important?

 Bernedoodles are naturally smart, affectionate, and loyal.
 But even with their wonderful temperament, they aren’t automatically born confident.
 Socialization helps them learn that the world is a safe and friendly place, and people are friends, not foes.

-- Experiences Short rides around the property and to the vet, crate training, and playtime help the puppies learn flexibility and resilience.
+- Experiences: Short rides around the property and to the vet, crate training, and playtime help the puppies learn flexibility and resilience.
 The little guys definitely get to see a lot before they go home!

 These little steps might not seem big, but together they help shape how each puppy views the world.